 If emergency services meet the requirements of "emergency or urgent care" as defined by the Plan, the covered charges are treated as if they were from a network provider, whether you go to a network, out-of-network or non-administrator provider.
 All hospitalization and certain other types of care must be approved by BCC.
-Benefits may be reduced if you don't comply, as described in the "Blue Care® Connection Program" section.
+Benefits may be reduced if you don't comply, as described in the "Blue Care[®] Connection Program" section (this does not apply if your benefits are administered through UMR).